This site is owned and operated by the Wild Place Project on behalf of Bristol Zoological Society. Please read these terms and conditions carefully.

 Use of threatening or offence language or behaviour

 Possession of an offensive weapon

-Behaviour that is offensive or disruptive to other visitors
+Behaviour that is offensive or disruptive to other visitors or staff and volunteers

 Climbing over/on or standing on any barrier (permanent or temporary) or fence, entering prohibited areas or accessing closed areas